sean-atkinson/row_health_wellness_program_analysis/README.md

 <b>Technical Analysis:</b><br>
 For this section, I used Tableau exclusively to create two dashboards: one for customer acquisition and one for brand awareness.
 My data came from the marketing campaign dataset I created for my Excel analysis.

-My u dashboards incorporate KPIs, filters, bar charts, stacked bar charts, dot plots, a treemap, a bubble chart, and a box-and-whisker plot.
+My Tableau dashboards incorporate KPIs, filters, bar charts, stacked bar charts, dot plots, a treemap, a bubble chart, and a box-and-whisker plot.

 Here is a peek of what one of my dashboards looks like: